Innovation Mission: Florida Department of Agriculture

 - Hemp market (potential uses), and hemp production

-- Exclusive opportunity to meet with Florida’s largest growers, agriculture investors, scientists and Government officials.
+- Meet with Florida’s largest growers, agriculture investors, scientists and Government officials.

 - Establish relationships with key contacts that are looking for solutions for current challenges unique to Florida.